Competition of decoherence and quantum speed limits for quantum-gate fidelity in the Jaynes-Cummings model: Conclusions

 \section{Conclusions}

-In this paper, we provide analytical bounds for the error that inevitably arises when one performs a quantum computation by processing the information stored in a quantum logical system via a drive operated for example by a laser or an electrical conduction line.
+In this paper, we provide analytical bounds for the error that inevitably arises when one performs a quantum computation by processing the information stored in a quantum logical system via a drive, operated for example by a laser.

-From first principles, we first define practical quantifiers for the performance of a quantum operation, i.e., the {\it eigenfidelity} and the {\it channel eigenfidelity}, that provide upper bounds to the fidelity of the operation in terms of the spectral radius and the purity of the computation output state.
+First, we introduce from first principles practical quantifiers for the performance of a quantum operation, i.e., the \textit{eigenfidelity} and the \textit{channel eigenfidelity}.
+They provide upper bounds to the fidelity of the operation in terms of the spectral radius and the purity of the computation output state.
 From this point of view, these bounds make one understand whether a quantum gate---driven by an external field---is close to its maximum fidelity value, given the characteristics of the drive itself.
-Thus, the upper bound $(1 + \bar\gamma_t)/2$ of the channel eigenefidelity can be accounted as a {\it best-case gate fidelity} in using $\mathcal E_t$ to approximate a target unitary logical operation.
+In particular, the upper bound $(1 + \bar\gamma_t)/2$ of the channel eigenefidelity can be accounted as a \textit{best-case gate fidelity} in using $\mathcal E_t$ to approximate a target unitary logical operation.